tlind-gh/react_demo/README.md

 styles folder -> for css style files, NOT capitalized

 components must be exported in their files, and imported in App.jsx

+pure functions -> same arguments/props always = same outdata from function side-effect -> when fetching data/interacting with external environments (outside the JS program, such as back-end Java script part, database, setTimeout/setInterval are (external to JS!) or Window/DOM)

+side-effects are controlled via useEffect, since we want to have a very controlled flow of data (when/what/how!) in/out

+useEffect{(what to do), (when to do (anytime anything in here is changed))}

+useEffect is run first time element is rendered, and when an dependency is changed

+Router DOM -> instead of <a> use <Link>, which has a lot more complex usability and can be dynamic (e.g., go to an endpoint that is /products/:id)

+install react-route-dom
+terminal command: npm install react-router-dom